jonocodes/whyfi/slides.md

 		<td class="column-1">100</td><td class="column-2">Zero</td>
 	</tr></tbody></table>

-Note: average PLOS employee puts in 7% from pay check.
+Note: average (company) employee puts in 7% from pay check.

+FI is about assessing your earnings vs your spending.
 The size of your take home pay does not matter.
+If you save 100% of your earnings then you spend 0% of it and you dont need to work at all!

 ---